cryptosky-platform/qubit/content/blog/study/index.md

 #### #5.
 STEPPING AWAY: Physically remove yourself from work to boost memory.

-Have you ever heard of the Zeigarnik effect?
+Have you ever heard of the Zeigarnik effect??
 It’s a concept in psychology which explains that we remember uncompleted or interrupted tasks better than the ones we already completed.

 - **The brain prefers some tension.** When we start a task and then interrupt it with a break, this creates a task-specific tension that can improve cognitive function.
 The tension we feel of having to continue working later keeps the task top of mind; the brain is still focused on it and can easily access the information it needs.